yodablocks/yodablocks/README.md

 - 👋 Hi, I’m @yodablocks
-- 👀 I’m interested in Macro Economy, Science & Data !
+- 👀 I’m interested in Macro-Economy, Science & Data !
 - 🌱 I’m currently learning more about ML and AI abilities.
 - 💞️ I’m looking to collaborate on Data Science / Data Analyst (in Finance & Web3)
 - 📫 How to reach me just write a comment.